Skip to content

 Self-hosted on S3 / nginx / any HTTPS hostAny of the above

-The platform polls the registry's index.json and fetches per-plugin metadata + bundle URLs.
+The platform polls the registry's registry.json.
+Each entry points to a GitHub release source (github_repo + asset_pattern), and the platform downloads the matching .mint asset from that release.
 There's no central authority — point marketplace.registryUrl at whichever registry you trust.

 Submission to the Morscher Lab registry

-1. Open a PR against MorscherLab/mld-registry adding your plugin to index.json
+1. Open a PR against MorscherLab/mint-registry adding your plugin to registry.json

 3. Maintainers review; on merge, the registry updates automatically